stefanoborini/book-modelviewcontroller/README.md

 - In the fifth and final chapter, we will specifically focus on Web MVC and its implementations.

-Throughout the book, some example code in Python will be used to clarify design ideas.
-GUI rendering will make use of the excellent Qt toolkit, through PyQt4.
+Throughout the book, example code or actual implementations will be presented to clarify design ideas.
+GUI rendering will make use of the excellent Qt toolkit.
 Qt provides pre-made mechanisms to address some MVC needs, but in the upcoming code these mechanisms will be skipped on purpose to demonstrate the presented concepts.